Charles D. Hayne

-Charles D. Hayne (1844–1913) was an American politician, tailor, and railroad investor from South Carolina.
+Charles D. Hayne (c.
+1844–1913) was an American politician, tailor, and railroad investor from South Carolina.
 He served in the South Carolina House of Representatives from 1868 to 1872 and in the South Carolina Senate from 1872 to 1876.
 He also served as a warden in Aiken County, South Carolina and as a lieutenant colonel in the state militia.
-His brothers Henry E. Hayne and James N. Hayne also held political offices.
+His brother James N. Hayne also held political office as did Henry E. Hayne.

 Hayne was born in Charleston, South Carolina.
 He was the son of a white father and Isabella R., a free black mother.
 He was the nephew of powerful South Carolina politician Robert Y. Hayne.
 Educated in Charleston, he worked as a tailor during his early years.

 After the civil war, Hayne was employed by the Freedmen's Bureau as a teacher and sent to Barnwell County, South Carolina.
 He was elected as a delegate to the South Carolina Constitutional Convention of 1868 and to the South Carolina House of Representatives in the same year.
 He was re-elected in 1870.
 In that year, he was part of the initial board of Enterprise Railroad, a black-owned railroad company.
 He also served on the board of directors of various other corporations.